Working animal: Riding animals or mounts

+Riding animals are animals that people use as mounts in order to perform tasks such as traversing across long distances or over rugged terrain, hunting on horseback or with some other riding animal, patrolling around rural and/or wilderness areas, rounding up and/or herding livestock or even for recreational enjoyment.
 They mainly include equines such as horses, donkeys, and mules; bovines such as cattle, water buffalo, and yak.
 In some places, elephants, llamas and camels are also used.
 Dromedary camels are in arid areas of Australia, North Africa and the Middle East; the less common Bactrian camel inhabits central and East Asia; both are used as working animals.
 On occasion, reindeer, though usually driven, may be ridden.

 Certain wild animals have been tamed and used for riding, usually for novelty purposes, including the zebra and the ostrich.
 Some mythical creatures are believed to act as divine mounts, such as garuda in Hinduism (See vahana for divine mounts in Hinduism) and the winged horse Pegasus in Greek mythology.

 Pack animals

-Pack animals may be of the same species as mounts or harness animals, though animals such as horses, mules, donkeys, reindeer and both types of camel may have individual bloodlines or breeds that have been selectively bred for packing.
+Pack animals may be of the same species as mounts or harness animals, though animals such as horses (especially packhorses), mules, donkeys, reindeer and both types of camel may have individual bloodlines or breeds that have been selectively bred for packing.
 Additional species are only used to carry loads, including llamas in the Andes.

 Domesticated cattle and yaks are also used as pack animals.
 Other species used to carry cargo include dogs and pack goats.